 The Yerevan to Gyumri express train has wifi on-board and sockets to plug in your phones.
 It is clean, has working bathrooms, and is a very pleasant experience in a country where most trains are outdated and need an upgrade in the near future.

-Returning to Yerevan from Gyumri on the express train is just as easy.
-The number 685 train leaves at 18:15 from the main station in Gyumri and arrives in Yerevan in 21:23.
+Returning to Yerevan from Gyumri on the modern train is just as easy.
+The number 685 train leaves at 18:25 from the main station in Gyumri and arrives in Yerevan in 20:25.
 We hope that there are more routes to come and once Gyumri gains more popularity.

 Yerevan – Gyumri Old Train